PENG-GDPR-Data-Tracking/demo/README.md

 Point of entry is https://peng-722a7.web.app/ which queries the Zipkin server at https://gdpr-zipkin.sloppy.zone/zipkin/.
 It should be empty on first view (or previous traces are still shown).

-> Note: The Heroku-Apps might need some time on first load (up to a minute) In order to generate some traces go to https://gdpr-client-1.herokuapp.com/ and press a button.
+> Note: The Heroku-Apps might need some time on first load (up to a minute).
+As there are services requesting each other this might result in an overall delay of more than 3 minutes till the traces are reported to zipkin.

+In order to generate some traces go to https://gdpr-client-1.herokuapp.com/ and press a button.
 This queries the the same endpoints that would be used by a real app.